-Whenever I travel, half the time is spent visiting tourist sights while the other half is spent shopping and eating.
 Shopping in Bangkok is a must when visiting because there are literally markets everywhere!
 There are two different kinds of malls: outdoor street markets and indoor shopping malls.
-I had the chance to visit both and was pleasantly surprised with each experience.
+Here is look into both.

 Chatchuchak is the largest outdoor street market in the city.
 Only open on Saturdays and Sundays (check hours before visiting), the market has over 8,000 vendors.
 Each section is dedicated to a theme.
 For example, one section has home goods, one has antiques, one has clothes and so on.
 Even if you spent the entire day here, I doubt you will be able to visit the entire market.

 Be sure to bring a hat and water because at least half of the market is outdoors.
 Products are much cheaper than back at home with bags priced at 150 baht, clothes at around 200 baht and hats at less than 300 baht.
-With the majority of the vendors, try to haggle for a lower price.
 Part of the charm of shopping in Bangkok is fishing for a cheaper price.
 Many vendors will give in since they are aware that there are multiple stores that sell the same goods as they do.